 But the fairgrounds is more than just carnival rides and roasted corn.
-Centennial Farm hosts the ever-popular weekly Orange County Market Place – the go-to swap meet where you’ll find everything you need (and all the things you didn’t know you needed) including fresh produce, furniture, clothing, gifts, and more.
 The grounds also houses the resident farm animals and Heroes Hall, a museum dedicated to honoring Orange County Veterans.
-The Hangar is a performance and event venue and the action sports arena, well, you can catch action sports events like rodeos, motorcycle races, and demolition derbies.
+The Hangar and Pacific Amphitheater are performance and event venues, and the action sports arena, well, you can catch action sports events like rodeos, motorcycle races, and demolition derbies.

 Keep reading for a complete run down of the OC Fair & Event Center, the venues, and the upcoming events passing through.

-Admission is free so you can come in anytime between 11am and 5pm Wednesday through Sunday to explore the exhibits and education center.
+Admission is free so you can come in anytime between 10am and 4pm Wednesday through Sunday to explore the exhibits and education center.
 Pay tribute to local veterans, view the A-4M Skyhawk, see a performance, or even volunteer.
 The choice is yours, but don’t miss out on this important community museum set in a renovated Santa Ana Army Air Base barracks building from 1942.
 Exhibits vary and rotate.
-Currently on display – Fighting On The Home Front: Propaganda Posters of World War II.
+Currently on display – Armed Only with a Camera: World War II Photography of Stanley Troutman

 Pacific Amphitheatre is a 7,800+ seat concert venue on-site at the OC Fair & Event Center.
 Due to the proximity to local residences, the venue is restricted to events during the summer only, with the kick-off concert on the 4th of July.
 Most performances take place during the summer run of the OC Fair, but generally continue through the beginning of September.
 Admission to the fair is included with Pacific Amp tickets on the day of the event.
 See more info and history of Pacific Amphitheatre here.